nestutils/logger/README.md

 <h1 align="center">@nestutils/logger</h1>

 ## Description
-This NestJS Module is a wrapper over winston to work out of the box with NestJS Applications.
+This NestJS Module works out of the box with NestJS Applications.
 Currently Providing Feature of transporting logs to console only.

 ## Installation
 In your existing NestJS-based project: